Plant DetailShow Menu

 This species is low growing and compact.
 The stems are hairy, erect or ascending.
 The leaves are hairy, narrow, and measure 6 inches long and 1/3 inch wide and are scattered along the hairy stem.
 At the end of the stem, a cluster of blue to violet blue flowers bloom.
 The bloom is triangular-shaped, 3-petaled, and measures 1 inch in diameter.
 Blooming occurs from late spring to early summer.
 The brownish capsule type fruits appear soon after flowering is complete.

-The hairy spiderwort is a beautiful plant, but it is less common.
+The hairy spiderwort is a beautiful plant, but it is not common in cultivation.
 It can be used as a groundcover along walkways or rock gardens.
 It may also be planted in containers for your patio or outside living space.
 The flowers will attract bees and pollinators.

 Quick ID Hints: